 What it is: This is a really, really rare cause of bleeding diaper rash.
 The condition occurs due to an excess of Langerhans cells (immune system cells in the outer skin layers) that cause lesions that commonly bleed.

-When you’ll see it: The condition usually occurs at any time from birth to age 3.
+When you’ll see it: The condition usually occurs at any time from

 Where you’ll see it: This causes lesions in skin folds, right around the anus or in the thigh-meets-groin fold.
 A baby can have yellow or reddish-brown crusts that bleed.